ReadOregon - FAQs

 2. What is involved in doing the ReadOregon practicum?

-If you are doing the full 24-credit ReadOregon program, you must be admitted to PSU and the Graduate School of Education.
+You must be admitted to PSU and the Graduate School of Education.
 You need at least 12 credits of ReadOregon courses in the four required thematic areas before you can take the Practicum.
 (Note: if you have an initial teaching license, it is strongly recommended that you complete 21 credits of ReadOregon courses before taking the practicum.)
-PSU’s field placement coordinator will place you with a cooperating teacher; a reading coach, or literacy coordinator in your school or district with a reading endorsement, You will be expected to complete 90 hours of university literacy fieldwork in K-12 grades.
+PSU’s field placement coordinator will place you with a cooperating teacher; a reading coach, or literacy coordinator in your school or district with a reading endorsement.
+You will be expected to complete 90 hours of university literacy fieldwork in K-12 grades.

 3. How and when do I let you know I want to do my practicum?